IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 - Installation has been tested on Mac OS 15.3.1 with Arduino IDE 2.3.4
 - The Arduino IDE Serial monitor can be used to monitor and debug operation of the unit if required (ensure "Both NL & CR" and the correct baud rate (115200 default))
 - The BME280 may cause an I2C address conflict by default and you will need to change the address, either by setting the dipswitch to ON or installing a surface mount resistor to the address pad as per the board manufacturers instructions
-- due to the limitied size of the included TFT display, some creativity was required to squish everything onto the display.
+- due to the limited size of the included TFT display, some creativity was required to squish everything onto the display.
   - "*" indicates the system is calibrating (rate is set in the code or via the configuration hotspot)
   - "^" indicates the system is uploading data to the dashboard (rate is set in the code or via the configuration hotspot)
   - the current CO2 reading reported on the TFT is selected by the "switchCO2Sensors" value, below which the lowCO2 sensor is used if active.